×

 Violence and Harassment (2023).
 World Health Organization.

 This WHO tool aims to assist employers of health workers to mitigate the onset and impacts of violence and harassment in the workplace, including “work-related abuse, threats or assaults among health workers including physical, sexual, verbal and psychological abuse and workplace harassment.”
 The guide outlines eight preventative measures that these employers can take to achieve this, including the provision of security measures, and ensuring a confidential complaint or grievance procedure is established as part of organizational practice.
-These preventative measures are set out in more depth in WHO’s Framework Guidelines for Addressing Workplace Violence in the Health Sector (link).
+These preventative measures are set out in more depth in WHO’s Framework Guidelines for Addressing Workplace Violence in the Health Sector.

-This ILO report supports the implementation of the Violence and Harassment Convention (No. 190) (link) and its accompanying Recommendation (No. 206) (link) by highlighting how a comprehensive OSH framework at both the national and workplace levels can address violence and harassment in the world of work.
+This ILO report supports the implementation of the Violence and Harassment Convention (No. 190) and its accompanying Recommendation (No. 206) by highlighting how a comprehensive OSH framework at both the national and workplace levels can address violence and harassment in the world of work.
 This includes the incorporation of provisions related to violence and harassment into occupational safety and health laws along with codes of practices and guidelines to support the implementation of programs and preventive workplace measures.

 This ILO guide provides employers with a toolkit on how to address, prevent and respond to violence and harassment in the world of work.
 The guide is designed to be easily adaptable to national circumstances and reflects local laws, policies, and situations.
 It is aimed at staff responsible for managing hazards, risks, and workforce safety and health – such as those working in human resources, occupational safety and health, employee relations, and staff-wellbeing roles.

 This report provides the survey results about perceptions of violence amongst healthcare workers.
 It also offers recommendations on ways to prevent, reduce, and mitigate violence in ways that are receptive to the countries and health workers involved.
 These recommendations center on five focus areas for anti-violence policy: security, work environment, mental health, and well-being, communication, and coordination.
 The specific survey questions used in the creation of this report are also provided, allowing healthcare facilities to internally assess how their workers struggle with violence.
+The report also include several national case studies that highlight good practices.

-This tool from the WHO and ILO is designed to assist health facilities in improving the quality of occupational safety and health, personnel management, and environmental health for health workers.
+This tool from WHO and ILO is designed to assist health facilities in improving the quality of occupational safety and health, personnel management, and environmental health for health workers.
 The tool recommends that managers and health and care workers collaborate on implementing the best practices outlined in the tool.
 It is broken into eight, nonsequential modules, each focusing on a specific area of improvement such as musculoskeletal hazards, HIV and TB, working time, and supply storage.
 This approach allows healthcare teams to address their areas of greatest concern first.

 Need for Guidelines on Prevention of Abuse in the Health-Care Sector (2022).
 Bulletin of the World Health Organization.